WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part2/Source_Load_and_Ground/index.md

 ---
 layout: ElectronicsTutorial
 title: Source, Load, and Ground
+subtitle: The fundamental components of a circuit.
 ---

+# Electrical Circuits

 Electrical circuits get their name because they are actually closed loops.
 Charge carriers flow from a positive voltage _source_ to a return point and are propelled by the electromagnetic force differential between those two points.